Hinduism and Sikhism: Struggle against Mughals

-Differences
+Beliefs

 Concept of God

-Oneness of God is at the core of Hinduism but it has some pantheistic and henotheistic tendencies.
+The oneness of God is at the core of Hinduism but it has some panentheistic and henotheistic tendencies.
 Scholars state all deities are typically viewed in Hinduism as "emanations or manifestation of genderless principle called Brahman, representing the many facets of Ultimate Reality".

-Description of God in Sikhism is monotheistic and rejects the concept of divine incarnation as present in Hinduism.
+The description of God in Sikhism is monotheistic and rejects the concept of divine incarnation as present in Hinduism.

+Sukhmani Sahib describes God as Nirguna and Sargun as well in the following words: